East-SouthEast-LLC/ese-map-viewer-dev/README.md

 #### Step 5: Test Your New Control

 With all these pieces in place, your new control is fully integrated.
 When you load the map, `main.js` will create the button, load your script, and your new tool should be ready to use.

+### How to Add New Panoramic Images

+This guide details the streamlined process for renaming, processing, and uploading new panoramic images using the Pano Sync Processor web application.
+This tool automates the previously manual workflow.

+**Instructions:**

+1.  **Navigate to the App:** Open your web browser and go to either [pano.pdcarlson.dev](https://pano.pdcarlson.dev) or [ese-llc.com/pano-data-processor](https://ese-llc.com/pano-data-processor).

+2.  **Upload Your Files:**
+    * Drag and drop (or select) all the panoramic image files as well as the CSV file from your project folder (e.g., the output from the NAVIS scanner).
+    * Upload the existing `pano_correction_data.json` file, which is located in the `/assets/data/` directory of the `ese-map-viewer` repository.

+3.  **Set the Naming Prefix:**
+    * In the prefix input box, enter a name for the project following this exact format: `PROJECT_NAME_YYYYMMDD`.

+4.  **Process and Download:**
+    * Click the "Process Files" button.
+    * Once the processing is complete, a download link will appear.
+Click it to download a `.zip` file containing your updated JSON file and renamed images.

+5.  **Update the Repository:**
+    * Unzip the downloaded file.
+    * Replace the old `pano_correction_data.json` in your local `ese-map-viewer` repository with the new one from the `.zip` file.
+    * Commit the changes to GitHub with a descriptive message (e.g., "Add pano data for PROJECT_NAME") and push/sync your changes.

+6.  **Upload Images to Squarespace:**
+    * Upload all the newly renamed panoramic images from the `.zip` file to the Squarespace assets.
+    * **Important:** Ensure the images are uploaded so that their final URL path is `ese-llc/s/FILENAME.jpg`.
+This can typically be done by uploading them via a link on any page.

+Once the repository changes are pushed and the images are uploaded to Squarespace, the new panoramas will appear on the map viewer.

 ## 6. Git Development Practices